• Skip to primary navigation

 • Pastry options - you can either use my homemade shortcrust pastry recipe, 2 sheets of defrosted shortcrust pastry, or a store-bought pastry shell.

-• Blind baking - if using homemade pastry or defrosted pastry sheets, then blind-bake before adding the filling (using these instructions).
+• Blind baking - if using homemade pastry or defrosted pastry sheets, then blind-bake before adding the filling (see instructions for quiche crust).

 • Storing - quiche florentine can be stored in an airtight container in the fridge for up to 4 days.